Understanding The Submissive Husband & Dominant Wife Dynamic

 He will need to show her what he wants and do his best to explain why, and will need to be patient with her while she confronts any obstacles that arise.”

-Kayla Lords, the sex expert and podcast host we spoke to earlier, also emphasized the importance of talking it out:
+Women’s Health Interactive writer Kayla Lords, who we spoke to earlier, also emphasized the importance of talking it out: